Cookies & Cups > Recipes > Dinner Ideas > Candied Bacon Maple Cheddar Burger

 For the Candied Bacon

-• Bacon: I use thick-cut slices of Applewood smoked bacon.
+• Bacon – I use thick-cut slices of Applewood smoked bacon.
+You can use streaky bacon, back bacon, or any kind you’d like.

 For the Caramelized Onions

-• Maple Syrup: Just a splash, but oh-so-worth-it.
+• Maple Syrup – Just a splash, but oh-so-worth-it.
 Maple syrup and bacon are a match made in flavor heaven.
-Get your hands on some real maple syrup.
+Get your hands on some real maple syrup to use here and in the BBQ sauce (see below).
 You won’t be sorry.

-• Onion: You’ll need one large yellow onion or a similar mild variety like brown or Vidalia.
+• Onion – You’ll need one large yellow or sweet onion, like Vidalia.
 Slice the onion up nice and thin so that everything gets evenly coated and caramelized.

 For the Maple BBQ sauce

-• Maple Syrup: Again, I recommend using the real deal.
-If you don’t have maple syrup, your next best option is honey as a natural sweetener in the sauce.
+• Maple Syrup – Again, I recommend using the real deal.
+If you don’t have maple syrup, your next best option is honey or brown sugar as a sweetener in the sauce.

-• Worcestershire Sauce: For the ultimate umami flavor.
+• Worcestershire Sauce – For the ultimate umami flavor.
+Substitute soy sauce if needed.

 For the Burger Patties